organic-development/headless-wp-starter/README.md

 yarn start:wordpress
 ```

+The Wordpress install will be running on http://localhost:8080.
+[Wordpress admin](http://localhost:8080) credentials are: `postlight:postlight`

 *Note: The first time I built the containers, `wp-headless` failed to build.
 Had to use this command to start:*

 ```bash